 Arts Tasmania's Peer Register

-	- Professional artist – any person who creates or gives expression to works of

-	art.
-While you may not regularly earn income from your practice, you must be

-	identified and recognised by your peers as a practising artist.
+- Professional artist – any person who creates or gives expression to works of art.
+While you may not regularly earn income from your practice, you must be recognised by your peers as a practising artist.

-	- Arts worker – a person who works in the arts sector and contributes to the

-	processes of making and sharing art, but is not necessarily an artist.
+- Arts worker – a person who works in the arts sector and contributes to the processes of making and sharing art, but is not necessarily an artist.

 - Industry expert – a person with specialist knowledge or skills who works in collaboration with or supports artists, arts workers or arts education.

 Arts Tasmania uses peers to assess the first stage of applications to its Artist Investment Program and Organisations Investment Program.
 Peers review a selection of applications in their nominated artform areas by email and recommend which applications should progress to the second stage of assessment.
 Peers review brief project or program outlines against the criterion of quality but are not required to review budgets or business plans.
 As a guide, peers usually spend 10 to 20 minutes assessing each application.

 Arts Tasmania also uses peers to assess applications for smaller funding rounds like Artsbridge and Residencies.

 Peers may also be asked to participate in panel meetings for some of Arts Tasmania’s larger funding rounds.